Am I qualified to write a Luminar AI review?

 Luminar AI Alternatives

-Luminar AI has a couple of flaws, such as lack of layered based editing, mediocre library tool, buggy masking, or unreliable AI tools.
+Luminar AI has flaws, such as lack of layered based editing, mediocre library tool, buggy masking, or unreliable AI tools.
 Here are the best alternatives for Luminar AI based on what they do better:

 For me, Lightroom is the best Luminar AI alternative.
 What is more, I use Luminar AI with Lightroom, thanks to its plugin feature.